-Part 5 of the series on appreciate responses to student writing.
+Part 5 of the series on Part 1 of the series on appreciative responses to student writing.
 Appreciative responses are not more time consuming than other forms of feedback, if the lecturer sets certain priorities.

 Writing these kinds of responses seems like it would take a lot of time, but I found it quite doable by effectively managing the time I spend on it and – as always – prioritizing.